11 Best Banks in Massachusetts for 2024

 This is especially convenient for those who travel frequently and wish to access their funds across the country.

-Savings-wise, Salem Five offers a compelling up to 4.41% APY on CDs.
+Savings-wise, Salem Five offers compelling rates on CDs.
 An additional feature that sets this bank apart is the solid small business banking options.

 7. Greylock Federal Credit Union